rwblickhan/11ty-rwblickhan.org/logs/books-2022.md

 46. *Here*, Richard McGuire
 47. *The Last Unicorn*, Peter S. Beagle
 48. *Keep Sharp: Build a Better Brain at Any Age*, Sanjay Gupta & Kristin Loberg
+49. *The Checklist Manifesto: How to Get Things Right*, Atul Gawande

 ## Skimmed